wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/2-custom-domain.md

 To configure a custom domain name using a wizard.

-1. On the Power Apps portals admin shortcuts page select **Portal Actions**.
+1. On the Power Apps portals admin shortcuts page, select **Portal Actions**.
 That will open Power Apps portals admin center with the **Portal Actions** page selected.

 1. Select **Add a Custom Domain Name**.
 A wizard opens to walk you through the steps required to define custom domain.